EMI-Group/evox/docs/source/guide/basics/1-start.rst

     from evox.monitors import StdSOMonitor
     monitor = StdSOMonitor()

-Then set this monitor as the fitness transform for the workflow
+Then configure the workflow to use the monitor.

 .. code-block:: python

     workflow = workflows.StdWorkflow(
         pso,
         ackley,
-        fitness_transform=monitor.record_fit,
+        monitor,
     )

-Then continue to run the workflow as ususal. now at each iteration, the workflow will call ``monitor.record_fit`` with the fitness at that iteration.
+Then continue to run the workflow as ususal.
+Now at each iteration, the workflow will call ``monitor.record_fit`` with the fitness at that iteration.

 .. code-block:: python